This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 - Crime Information Technology Act (1996), authorized with the passage of Public Law 105-251 (S. 2022).
 To provide for the improvement of interstate criminal justice identification, information, communications, and forensics.
 CITA allowed for grants for programs relating to the identification and analysis of DNA.

-- DNA Identification Act of 1994.
+- DNA Identification Act (1994).
 Public Law 103-322 (HR 3355).
 This Act modifies the Omnibus Crime Control and Safe Streets Act of 1968 by inserting provisions regulating funding of DNA analysis laboratories and authorizing the collection of an index of DNA records and samples, all of which are designed to enhance quality assurance.